-After doing an unbiased study for finding the best forex brokers for scalping, I noticed that half of them either Australian or are ASIC regulated and have an office in Australia.
-They are basically top 10 Australian ECN forex brokers too because we tested them based on low spreads and commission, order execution speed, and regulation and they ranked up there on our list.
+After doing an unbiased study for finding the best forex brokers for scalping, I noticed that half of them are either Australian or ASIC regulated and have an office in Australia.
+They are basically the top 10 Australian ECN forex brokers too because we tested them based on low spreads and commission, order execution speed, and regulation and they ranked up there on our list.

-ASIC is one of the top tier regulatory bodies in the industry so Australian forex brokers already have an acceptable score in terms of regulation but we had to test them based on other factors to see which one is better.
+ASIC is one of the top-tier regulatory bodies in the industry so Australian forex brokers already have an acceptable score in terms of regulation but we had to test them based on other factors to see which one is better.

 We use a third-party website and brokers’ websites for examining the spreads and commission of these Australian forex brokers and two EAs for analyzing the speed of their MT4 order execution.